 Schuette pointed to a recent budget proposal from Gov. Gretchen Whitmer that features the highest spending budget in state history, and underscored the prosperous nature of the state’s budget while hard-working Michigan families and seniors struggle with theirs.

 “The government clearly has enough money, while people across Midland and Gladwin counties are being forced into difficult financial decisions every single day,” Schuette said.
 “Fifty cents per day is not going to buy a new tire after it hits a pothole on our “darn” roads that aren’t fixed yet, or help cover a family’s $400 grocery bill.
 We should prioritize lasting tax relief over the big government, reckless spending spree that Democrats are going on by ramming through this legislation.”

 Schuette also criticized the plan for not going far enough to help seniors in the face of rising costs.
 Previously introduced House Republican plans increased deductions on all income for seniors 67 and older – while developing new exemptions for retirement income for seniors ages 62 to 66 – but those proposals were not incorporated into the advancing legislation.

-The next “Ask Bill G.” Office Hours with Representative Bill G. Schuette event will take place on Monday, March 20.
-“Ask Bill G.” events are part of Bill’s commitment to listening to residents across the 95th House District in Midland and Gladwin counties.
-“As we have seen throughout this term and especially these last few […]
+Representative Bill G. Schuette has announced upcoming “Ask Bill G.” Office Hours events in Midland and Beaverton on Monday, Dec.
+11. “Ask Bill G.” events are part of Bill’s commitment to listening to residents across the 95th House District in Midland and Gladwin counties.
+“As we approach the end of the year, I remain committed […]